 Make sure you’re prepared next time you play on a new surface by reading our guide to what you can expect when stepping onto court:

-Whilst there are various different types of ‘hard court’, the focus here is on acrylic courts.
+While there are various different types of ‘hard court’, the focus here is on acrylic courts.
 Acrylic courts are probably the most versatile type of court, and they can be used both indoors and outdoors.
 A high number of top level tennis tournaments, including both the US Open and Australian Open, are played on acrylic courts.

 It’s viewed as the most consistent surface – meaning your groundstrokes, serves, volleys, stamina and speed are all tested and rewarded.
 When hit with good levels of spin, the ball will tend to bounce reasonably high, allowing players ample opportunity to judge where they will need to be to return the ball.
+Acrylic courts are general rated as medium speed.

-Grass or Artificial grass:
+Grass or artificial grass

 Artificial grass tennis courts are now common across the UK, as tennis players look for durable surfaces to play on throughout the year.
 Artificial grass plays and reacts much like real grass, though it’s generally more consistent and reliable as it isn’t affected by previous use or growth.

 Both grass and artificial grass courts are characterised by the ball ‘shooting through’ with a low bounce and little spin.
 This means the speed of the game tends to be fast and there is greater emphasis on power and agility close to the net.
 The ball will also react less to topspin.
+Grass and artificial grass courts are general rated as fast speed.

 Points will generally be shorter, with fewer shots played, but it can be difficult to break serve against an opponent who possesses a fast and accurate serve.
 (Just ask John Isner and Nicholas Mahut – participants in the longest match to ever take place on the grass of Wimbledon, which included 168 consecutive holds of serve and lasted 11 hours 5 minutes over three days!)